Alfred Wierusz Kowalski Biography | Oil Paintings

 10-11-1849 Suwalki, POL - 2-16-1915 Munich, GERBack to Artist IndexView Artists Paintings

-Alfred Wierusz-Kowalski settled in Munich in 1873 just after his studies in Warsaw and Dresden.
-He studied for a year at the Munich Academy of Fine Arts and then under Josef Brandt.
-His paintings which received medals at numerous exhibitions where sought-after by collectors and German art dealers.
+Alfred Jan Maksymilian Kowalski Known as Alfred Wierusz-Kowalski at the age of twenty-four moved to Munich in 1873 after finishing his studies in Warsaw and Dresden.
+He studied for a year at the Munich Academy of Fine Arts and then privately under Josef Brandt.
+His paintings received medals at exhibitions and were sought-after by German art collectors and art dealers.

-In 1890 he was nominated as an honorary professor of the Munich Academy.
-He painted generic and historical scenes.
-After his journey to Morocco in 1903 he also undertook oriental themes.
-His paintings sparsely can be found in collections of Polish museums.
-Alfred Wierusz-Kowalski paintings where sold mostly on the German market and turned up in private collections in Germany and the United States.
+In 1890 he was nominated as an honorary professor at the Munich Academy of Fine Arts.
+He painted genre and historical scenes and after a trip to Morocco in Northern Africa in 1903, he also started painting Orientalism subjects.
+Alfred Wierusz-Kowalski paintings were sold on the German art market and turned up in private collections in Germany and also in the United States.

 His images, embedded deep in domestic subjects, portraying scenes of little settlements and towns, often depicted with humor and a hint of irony.
 His oil paintings of dramatic attacks by wolves on people traveling on sleighs and horses crazed with fear had great success.
 These paintings were popular for decades, so he set up a big, almost craftlike studio and hired young painters and art students who made reproductions of his most famous art work, he then put the finishing touches and signed his name.
 Alfred Wierusz-Kowalski's Lone Wolf which was made into a print was one of the most reproduced prints of the 20th century.